Why Supporting Clinicians After a Harm Event is Beneficial for Us All

 Why supporting clinicians after a harm event is beneficial for us all

 At Constellation, we believe there’s a better way to navigate harm events, a way that creates a path to healing for everyone involved.
-That’s why we created HEAL, a program focused on acting promptly after a harm event occurs, both to shorten the life cycle of the event (the time between when the event is reported and when it is resolved) and to reduce the sequence of negative impacts it may cause.
+That’s why we created HEAL, an early intervention program focused on acting promptly after a harm event occurs, both to shorten the life cycle of the event (the time between when the event is reported and when it is resolved) and to reduce the sequence of negative impacts it may cause.

 - Risk consultation—uncovering what contributed to a harm event and helping a health care organization—and future patients and senior living residents—benefit from that hard-won knowledge is important to helping everyone move forward.